OfficeDev/open-xml-docs/docs/how-to-extract-styles-from-a-word-processing-document.md

     Return styles
 ```

-The code continues by opening the document by using the <span
+The code continues by opening the document by using the [Open](https://msdn.microsoft.com/en-us/library/office/documentformat.openxml.packaging.wordprocessingdocument.open.aspx) method and indicating that the
-sdata="cer"
-target="M:DocumentFormat.OpenXml.Packaging.WordprocessingDocument.Open(System.String,System.Boolean)">**Open**** method and indicating that the
 document should be open for read-only access (the final false
 parameter).
-Given the open document, the code uses the <span sdata="cer"
-target="P:DocumentFormat.OpenXml.Packaging.WordprocessingDocument.MainDocumentPart">**MainDocumentPart**** property to navigate to
+Given the open document, the code uses the [MainDocumentPart](https://msdn.microsoft.com/en-us/library/office/documentformat.openxml.packaging.wordprocessingdocument.maindocumentpart.aspx) property to navigate to
 the main document part, and then prepares a variable named **stylesPart** to hold a reference to the styles part.

 ```csharp